-As well as the information that we have collated, numerous other organisations and networks have produced useful resources for responding to Covid-19.
+As well as the information from The National Archives, numerous other organisations and networks have produced useful resources for responding to Covid-19.

 Advice, guidance and information

-New guidance has been produced to help organisations in certain sectors collect details and maintain records of staff, customers and visitors on their premises, from Saturday 4 July onwards, to support NHS Test and Trace.
+Guidance has been produced to help organisations in certain sectors collect details and maintain records of staff, customers and visitors on their premises to support NHS Test and Trace.
+Venues in hospitality, the tourism and leisure industry, close contact services and local authority facilities must:

 Association of Independent Museums: Conservation and care of collections